cortexmedia/Beluga/README.md

 **Beluga Deploy**

-** You know what it is **
-Mostly a scavenge of bash scripts used to deploy docker containers of single-node configuration in Amazon EC2.

 ** What it's meant to solve **
   - Run dockerfiles to build them
   - Push them to repository